 - 1 ½ ounces semi-sweet chocolate baking bar, coarsely chopped

 - 1 cup granulated sugar

 - 2 large eggs, room temperature

-- 3 oz semisweet chocolate baking bar*, chopped
+- 3 ounces semisweet chocolate baking bar* chopped

-- optional: toppings for sprinkling over the ganache (such as crushed candy canes, chopped pecans, mini chocolate chips, or sprinkles)
+- Toppings for sprinkling over the ganache (such as crushed candy canes, chopped pecans, mini chocolate chips, or sprinkles), optional

 - Preheat the oven to 350°F. Line an 8"x8" metal baking pan with parchment paper, leaving a slight overhang so that you can easily pull the baked brownies out of the pan using the parchment paper.
 Set the pan aside.